nabormendonca/gpt-4v-enade-cs-2021/questions/q05-eng.md

 a) How will the array int a\[ \] = {2, 5, 8, 13, 21, 1, 3, 34} look like after the execution of the function *buildHeap*(a, 8). (value: 5.0 points)

 b) Present the time complexity in the worst case for the function *heapify*, using the notation *O* or *Θ*. (value: 5.0 points)
-**Prompt**: Answer the question(s) in this image by explaining step by step the reasoning used to answer it (them).
-Inform if any question is not clear or does not have a possible answer.

 ---